sweet-spud/Oinkers-A-Pigs-Vengeance/README.md

   </details>
 <details>
   <summary>Carrotanium Rods</summary>
   A set of powerful magical rods made of Carrotanium, comprised of 3 power levels.
 Existing rods can be combined in the anvil to increase power.
-New rods can be crafted to be more powerful by using more Carrotanium ingots.
+New rods can be crafted to be more powerful by using more Carrotanium ingots.&nbsp;
   <details>
     <summary>Carrotanium Rod of Fire</summary>
     A powerful rod that launches fire charges on right click